-- When the logger is stopped, the water level reading shown while connected to the logger does not reflect any reference water level and water density values you have entered (it reverts to a reference water level of zero and a water density of "Fresh Water adjusted for Temperature").
-Once logging begins, the readings shown in the app will be based on the reference water level and water density you entered. - If the logger is logging and you start a new deployment, the logger will take a current water level reading and use that as the default reference reading for the new deployment. - These are the options available when the logger is connected to the app:
+- When the logger is stopped, the water level reading shown while connected to the logger does not reflect any reference water level and water density values you have entered (it reverts to a reference water level of zero and a water density of Fresh Water Adjusted for Temperature).
+Once logging begins, the readings shown in the app are based on the reference water level and water density you entered. - When the logger is connected to the app: